dillondesilva/dillondesilva.github.io/content/about.md

 type: misc

 # change these
-jobTitle: Blogger
+jobTitle: Biomedical and software engineer based in Sydney, Australia.
-name: dillondesilva
+name: Dillon de Silva
 bio: true
-icon: ":coffee:"
+icon: ":poop:"
 ---

-Add your Bio here!:+1:
+A core value I believe in is helping others.